The Infinity Concerto: Synopsis

-One night Eleuth abide to Michael's request and tries to send Michael home to Earth, believing that she has learned enough magic to do so, but only manages to send him as far as the gateway within the Isomage's house.
+One night Eleuth accedes to Michael's request and tries to send Michael home to Earth, believing that she has learned enough magic to do so, but only manages to send him as far as the gateway within the Isomage's house.
 Michael no longer has the key, though, and cannot unlock the gate, and Lamia's monstrous sister nearly captures him, but Eleuth sacrifices her life to save him.
 At the same time, the humans in Euterpe stage their rebellion, and the Sidhe retaliate violently.
 Michael returns to Lamia's house and rushes to try to help his people, but ends up being pursued by Alyons into a circle of stone teeth at the outskirts of Euterpe, where one of the Isomage's leftover magical traps goes off and kills Alyons, allowing Michael to escape.

 Now that he has killed a Sidhe, the Crane Women know that his race will not stop until they catch Michael, so they give him what they can, advices on how to access the inner knowledge of unshielded people, how to shed parts of his personality he does not want anymore and how to get some kind of extracorporeal vision.
 Then the Crane Women disappear, leaving Michael to fend off by himself in his quest to find the Isomage, the only one that perhaps could help the humans trapped in Sidhedark - including Michael - to come back to Earth.

 Michael crosses the Blasted Plane on foot and without protective 'sani' powder, evading the monsters there only by means of using the training the Crane Women gave him.
 After he crosses, a shadow of Alyons comes to him and tells Michael that since Michael killed him, he must now accept Alyons' horse.
 Michael argues that he didn't kill Alyons; a trap set by the Isomage did, but it is to no avail; as a matter of honor he must accept the horse.
 So he does, and the horse makes his travel quicker.